 Sister Basilia Center Residence

-There is a total care group, where clients receive full assistance in all of their ADL (activities of daily living) and a guided living group, where clients prepare themselves to live semi-independently, by learning how to do daily chores, personal hygiene and finding their way in the community.
+There is a total care group, where clients receive full assistance in all of their ADL (activities of daily living).
+There is also a guided living group, where clients prepare themselves to live semi-independently, by learning how to do daily chores, personal hygiene, and finding their way in the community.
 During weekdays our residential clients will participate in the program from the Day Activity Center.

 A referral letter from the treating physician/ specialist